 In particular, make sure the goals you set are SMART.
 SMART goals are specific, measurable, achievable, realistic, and time-bound.
 The SMART goal structure is ideal when creating an action plan because it provides measurable objectives to check in on.
 This makes the follow-up process feel more structured and tangible.

 Tip: Keep track of your action plan in a central source of truth, like a project management tool.
 Make sure both you and your team member have access to the tool, so you can see updates and make changes in real-time.
-Then, use Gantt charts to visualize milestones and track progress as you go.Read: What is a professional development plan (PDP)?
-6 steps to create one
+Then, use Gantt charts to visualize milestones and track progress as you go.Create an action plan template

 Every PIP should have a follow-up schedule that aligns with your action plan.
 This schedule should include regularly timed check-ins and mentoring throughout the performance improvement plan.